Introduction

 A Deferral Program For Undergraduate Students

 This program is meant for "innovative thinkers who have demonstrated leadership and analytical skills and want to develop their knowledge and passion to make a difference in the world."
-This opportunity might appeal to you if you know that you are interested in getting an MBA, but you're not quite ready to start immediately.
+This opportunity might appeal to you if you know that you are interested in getting an MBA but you're not quite ready to start immediately.

-This program is also intended for applicants that are "high potential individuals on paths that aren't as well established in leading to graduate business school."
+This program is also intended for applicants who are "high potential individuals on paths that aren't as well established in leading to graduate business school."
 This may include individuals who plan to work in an operating company within an industry such as tech, manufacturing, consumer goods, or retail.

-It also extends to those from lower socio-economic backgrounds, meaning they come from a lower-income family, or their family's first generation to attend college.
-Additionally, if you plan to go into a technically demanding role or pursue entrepreneurship, you are also eligible for this program.
 Undergraduates in their final year of study, candidates in joint bachelor/master's degree programs, and candidates from master's degree programs who have not held a full-time work position other than internships or co-ops are all eligible to apply for the Harvard 2+2 program.

 If you are enrolled in a PhD program, law school, or medical school, you do not qualify for the 2+2 program, and you should apply for Harvard's regular MBA program instead.